Zhuinden/MortarFlowInitialDemo/README.md

 - There must be a way to make the Path classes a bit less monolithic.

-NOTE:

- - There's a bunch of weird try-catch null-checks in the FirstView to make previewing the layout work, because otherwise the IDE falls apart with exceptions due to the `context.getSystemService()` call.
-Seriously.

 Okay, so the steps are pretty much the following:

 1.) you need all the classes that are in the `utils/flow` and `utils/mortarflow` folder.